Mr-Jerry-Haxor/Risk-Profiler-Extension/README.md

 - The extension does not submit or modify assessments.
 - It reads existing assessment, template, contact, ESATS, and GTC data.
 - It stores results locally in Chrome.
+- It stores selected review mode and ASA Notes locally in Chrome.
 - It creates review and validation artifacts that can be shared with stakeholders.
+- Review Basis and reachability notes help users understand review output in the UI, but are not written into downloaded Word review notes.
 - Final business decisions still belong to the reviewer or assessment owner.

 ### 3(b).
 Technical Project Manager Walkthrough